Vietnam veteran takes flight in World War II aircraft in Mesa

-MESA, AZ (3TV/CBS 5) -- A Valley Vietnam veteran took flight in a World War II aircraft at Luke Air Force Base on Saturday morning, thanks to the generosity of a veteran organization.
+MESA, AZ (3TV/CBS 5) -- A Valley Vietnam veteran took flight in a World War II aircraft at Falcon Field in Mesa on Saturday morning, thanks to the generosity of a veteran organization.

 Retired Col. Richard "Dick" Toliver took to the skies in the "Amazing Grace" aircraft.
 Toliver is a "Top Gun" fighter pilot and protégé of the Tuskegee Airmen.
 Toliver retired from the Air Force after 26 years of service, including two tours in Southeast Asia, and served in over 400 combat missions.